 Preparing for Your Chiropractic Adjustment Appointment

 Chiropractic adjustments are non-invasive, meaning patients do not receive anesthesia for this procedure, nor do they have to take many precautions to prepare for their appointments.
-That being said, there are some practical tips to make your session more comfortable:
+There are some practical tips to make your session more comfortable:

 - Wear comfortable, loose-fitting clothing, as you may be manipulated into different positions during the adjustment procedure.

-- Be mindful of your pain symptoms so that you can communicate them to your physician during treatment.
+- Be mindful of your pain symptoms and communicate them to your physician during treatment.

 - Eat a light meal and drink plenty of water to remain hydrated.